auth0/docs/articles/libraries/lock/v11/index.md

 ## Next Steps

-This document has shown how to use Lock 11 within a Single Page Application (SPA).
+This document has shown how to use Lock 11 within a Single-Page Application (SPA).
 Take a look at the following resources to see how Lock can be used with other kinds of web apps, or how it can be customized for your needs:

 ::: next-steps
 * [Lock v11 API Reference](/libraries/lock/v11/api)